isomerpages/sndgo-corp/media-hub/smart-nation-archives/_posts/2021-01-20-post-my-smart-ahma-web-series.md

 ![My Smart Ahma](/images/media-hub/smart-nation-archives/my-smart-ahma-logo.png)

-Launched in 2018, My Smart Ahma showcased a whole slew of different Smart Nation initiatives and how the older generation can join the digital transformation.
+Launched in 2018, My Smart Ahma series told the story of our  Smart Nation initiatives through the vantage point of  Ahma (Grandma) and Benjamin as they discover how technology can benefit our daily lives.

-Beyond the six episodes of Ahma and Benjamin’s journey on showing us how technology can benefit our daily lives, we had roadshows where our <a href="/community/smart-nation-ambassadors" target="_blank">Smart Nation Ambassadors</a> assisted the members of public understand the different Initiatives and Apps and helped many with their first steps into the digital world.

-We also now have <a href="https://www.youtube.com/playlist?list=PLmGkYf0auQJyDWGlxbnFyqBrq86C-zbow" target="_blank">My Smart Ahma Top Picks – a series of webinars</a> targeted seniors.
-During each session, we showcase an app during the session and help members of public learn how to use the app.
-Check out the <a href="/community/smart-nation-together/seniors" target="_blank">#SmartNationTogether webinar schedule for seniors here</a> and sign up for upcoming sessions!
+There was also a spin-off called <a href="https://www.youtube.com/playlist?list=PLmGkYf0auQJyDWGlxbnFyqBrq86C-zbow" target="_blank">My Smart Ahma Top Picks</a>, which is a series of webinars to help seniors join the digital transformation journey.
+Seniors get to use a different app in each session.

 ## My Smart Ahma Episodes

-If you missed the web epsiodes of My Smart Ahma, enjoy the six episodes below as Benjamin and his Ahma show us how Smart Nation can benefit our lives!
+If you missed My Smart Ahma, enjoy the six episodes below as Benjamin and his Ahma show us how Smart Nation can benefit our lives.

 ### Episode 1
 Ahma shows up at Benjamin's meeting with a cute colleague.
 What will Benjamin do?